Facebook Ad Copy: How to Make a Good Facebook Ad That Drives Clicks and Conversions

 Does Facebook ad copy matter?

-Many companies mistakenly believe that what you write isn’t as important as the ad visual.
+When writing Facebook ads, many companies mistakenly believe that what you write isn’t as important as the ad visual.
 In reality, what you write is critical to helping your audience understand the context of your ad.

 Not only does your ad copy help with context, but it helps with engagement.
 If you write compelling Facebook ad copy, your audience is more likely to click on your ad.
 You can create ad copy that excites, interests, or persuades your audience to act — a picture can’t always do that!